SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 complex or computationally expensive setup that should not be performed unless or until it is needed.

+..
+TODO: add a note that if you assign a value to a lazy property before first access, the initial value you give in your code will be ignored.

 The example below uses a lazy stored property to avoid unnecessary initialization of a complex class.
 This example defines two classes called ``DataImporter`` and ``DataManager``,